fedhere/PUI2017_fb55/HW1_fb55/README.md

 ## Assignment 3:  Reproducible research.

+**EXTRA CREDIT**

+This may be hard, but figuring it out will greatly help you get the most out of the next several lectures.
+We keep track of your EC assignments and they will help your final grade.
+This homework is a notebook: this is the standard format of the homeworks in the future.
+To get full points your notebook must

+- be rendered (e.g. plots must be visible) so that we see what you intended to turn in

+- run: the TA must be able to download your notebook and run it without error.

 Create a notebook of your own following the steps outlined in [this notebook](https://github.com/fedhere/PUI2017_fb55/blob/master/HW1_fb55/HW1_3_instructions.ipynb)

 To get the scheleton notebook you can clone my repository, fork my repository, or do it manually as follows: